 Self-care is an important activity to do every day.
 Doing so will lead toward a better balance among your dimensions of wellness and lead toward improved overall health and wellness.
 Life is precious, and it is meant to be enjoyed.

-Dr. Matthew Glowiak is a clinical faculty member in Southern New Hampshire University's master's in clinical mental health counseling program.
+Dr. Matt Glowiak is a clinical faculty member at Southern New Hampshire University with over a decade of experience working in mental health counseling.

 Explore more content like this article

 SNHU is a nonprofit, accredited university with a mission to make high-quality education more accessible and affordable for everyone.